Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Other models

 \subsection{Models of bosons}

-We consider a bosonic system where $\hcd_j$ and $\hc_j$ are unbounded operators such that $[\hc_j,\hcd_k]=\delta_{j,k}$.
+We can also treat a system of bosons on the infinite chain.
+One of the essential differences from fermion models is that the number of particles on each site is no longer bounded.
 We do not treat hardcore boson systems since they are equivalent to quantum spin systems, where rigorous index theorems have already been developed \cite{Tasaki2018,TasakiBook,Ogata1,Ogata2}.

+We again consider the Hamiltonian given by \rlb{H0} and \rlb{H1}, but now $\hcd_j$ and $\hc_j$ are the creation and annihilation operators, respectively, of a boson at site $j\in\bbZ$.
+They satisfy the commutation relation $[\hc_j,\hcd_k]=\delta_{j,k}$ for any $j,k\in\bbZ$, and are unbounded.
+Here we consider classes of models with bond-centered or site-centered inversion symmetry defined exactly as in fermion models.
+Interestingly one can repeat the discussion and proofs for fermion models except for one point (see below) and derive the same results, which we do not repeat.
+The ground states \rlb{Po} can also be interpreted as those of boson models.